 Where to find it Z118 Dabula Street, Khayelitsha, Cape Town

-With branches in five provinces, including five locations in the Western Cape, this organisation encourages empowerment from a young age by equipping underprivileged learners with the skills they need to excel in their education, and gain proper qualifications after matric.
+With branches in five provinces, including eight locations in the Western Cape, this organisation encourages empowerment from a young age by equipping underprivileged learners with the skills they need to excel in their education, and gain proper qualifications after matric.
 Through tutoring programmes, skills workshops, mentoring, health and career guidance IkamvaYouth is paving the way to a brighter future for young South Africans in township and rural communities.

 Times Monday – Thursday, 3.30pm – 5pm